harsh-seth/User-Management-System/README.md

 # User Management System

 ## About
 A small REST API server and a single page webapp consuming these endpoints.
-The project facilitates the creation and management of user.
+The project facilitates the creation and management of users.
 The project is written in `Node` and it interfaces with a `MySQL` instance.

 ## Features
 + Search the database for Users